Submandibular Gland Cancer

 The marginal mandibular branch of the facial nerve that moves the lower lip muscles passes through the surface of the sheath of the submandibular gland.
 Apart from this, the hypoglossal nerve that moves the tongue passes through the lower deep part of the submandibular gland.
 The lingual nerve, which provides the tongue’s sense of taste and touch, passes through the upper deep part of the gland.
 It is very important to recognize and protect these nerves during surgery.

 A special device – the nerve monitor makes it easy for the surgeon to recognize and protect nerves during surgery.
-However, botox, which is a very common cosmetic application today, may prevent the nerve monitor device from functioning during surgery.
-If the patient has had botox within the last 6 months, the surgeon must know this.
-Because the effect of botox can last up to 6 months.
+However, Botox, which is a very common cosmetic application today, may prevent the nerve monitor device from functioning during surgery.
+If the patient has had Botox within the last 6 months, the surgeon must know this.
+Because the effect of Botox can last up to 6 months.

 Tumor removal